Tommy Edman Preview, Player Props: Cardinals vs. Braves

-On Wednesday, Tommy Edman (.485 slugging percentage in past 10 games, including one home run) and the St. Louis Cardinals play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+On Thursday, Tommy Edman (.410 on-base percentage in past 10 games, 100 points above season-long percentage) and the St. Louis Cardinals face the Atlanta Braves, whose starting pitcher will be Max Fried.
 First pitch is at 7:20 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Braves.
+In his last game, he went 1-for-4 with a double against the Braves.

 Tommy Edman Game Info & Props vs. the Braves